The state of New Jersey provides several veteran benefits. This page explains those benefits.

-The Transitional Housing Program for homeless veterans occupies one large building on state property in Winslow Township.
+Veterans Haven is a transitional housing program for homeless veterans.
 The program is divided into three phases: treatment; self-reclamation; and community reintegration.
 Each phase lasts three to six months and is tailored to individual treatment needs and vocational interests.

 Eligible veterans are referred from a VA Medical Center after receiving a medical evaluation.
 To be admitted into the program, the veteran must agree to a long-term program focusing on psychological, social and vocational rehabilitation.
-The program is drug and alcohol free, and has a staff comprised of professionals in the fields of mental health, addictions, social work, vocational rehabilitation and nursing.
+The program is drug and alcohol free.

 New Jersey Property Tax Deduction

 Honorably discharged New Jersey resident veterans who served at least 14 days in a combat zone are eligible for an annual $250 property tax deduction.